OmkarKirpan/pptxTrans/memory-bank/progress.md

 The frontend components for authentication, dashboard, and the slide editor structure are in place, with the key `SlideCanvas` component refactored to support the high-fidelity SVG rendering approach.
 Recent fixes to the API format compatibility between the frontend and the Audit Service ensure consistent communication.

+The Audit Service integration has progressed well, with the core logging capabilities now implemented in the editor for key user actions.
+The enhanced `SlideCanvas` component now provides more detailed data for comprehensive audit logging.

 The main focus now is on resolving the LibreOffice integration issues and connecting these components - integrating the frontend with both the processor service and audit service to enable end-to-end functionality from upload to editing.
 Once this integration is complete, the application will provide a solid foundation for translation functionality, with future efforts focused on enhancing the editing experience, collaboration features, and export capabilities.

 ## 4. Known Issues & Challenges